 Brace Up Against The Cold Night In The Desert

-Speaking of desert, on the the things to do in Namibia is being prepared against the cold.
+Speaking of desert, be prepared against the cold.
 My first night camping in the Kalahari was mostly sleepless.
 I honestly thought I was going to freeze in my tent as it was so cold (the temperatures got down do 0 degrees Celsius in the middle of the night).
 I wasn’t properly geared for the cold that night, I surely had underestimated the weather.
 After that first night, I successfully devised several ways to keep the cold away at night.

 Check out my post on what to wear in Africa for a full packing list and detailed tips on what to carry.